wein.plus

 Vegetative propagation

-Reproduction of plants by asexual means, i.e. without seeds.
-In this process, different parts of a plant (shoots, root parts or, as with many flowers, bulbs) are planted in the ground, from which roots and shoots can then develop.
-In nature, sexual or generative reproduction usually takes place, i.e. the product is genetically different from the parents, which usually produces offspring that are strong enough to survive.
-However, there are also some plants with natural vegetative reproduction (e.g. various moss species).
-Vegetative propagation is used in plant breeding to produce plants in large quantities.
-In viticulture, this is understood to mean propagation by mostly planting blind vines of a mother vine.
-Since the grapevine is extremely heterozygous (cleaved), propagation, i.e. the production of grapevines in nurseries, is principally carried out in a vegetative way.
+Propagation of plants by asexual means, i.e. without seeds.
+This involves planting various parts of a plant (shoots, roots or, as with many flowers, bulbs) in the soil, from which roots and shoots can then develop.
+In nature, sexual or generative reproduction usually takes place.
+The product is genetically different from the parents, which normally produces offspring that are strong enough to survive.
+However, there are also some plants with natural vegetative reproduction (e.g. various types of moss).
+Vegetative propagation is used in plant breeding for plants in large quantities.
+In viticulture, this is understood to mean propagation by planting blind vines from a mother vine.
+As the vine is extremely heterozygous, propagation is generally carried out vegetatively through vine nurseries.

 Voices of our members